I’m sorry to burst your bubble, but there are hardly any documentaries about China on Netflix.

 There's an excellent documentary on Amazon Prime Video called One Child Nation.
 It's not available on Netflix.

-Does Netflix operate in China?
+Can you watch Netflix in China?

 No, Netflix is banned in China unless you have a VPN.
 The locals watch other streaming services instead, such as iQIYI.